AuboRobot/mra7a/mra7a_basic/README.md

 1.roscore<br>
 2.rosrun mra7a_basic joint_control<br>
 3.rosrun mra7a_basic control_panel<br>
+***
 **Design ideas:**<br>
 joint_control: <br>
 It's node graph as follow: <br>
 <img src="./image/joint_control.png" width=400 height=100 /> <br>
-It subscribe the "/mra/joint_command" topic to contorl the MRA's joint position, velocity, or effort, and the "/mra/reset_MRA_API" topic to reinit MRA_API if canbus interrupt.
+It subscribes the "/mra/joint_command" topic to contorl the MRA's joint position, velocity, or effort, and the "/mra/reset_MRA_API" topic to reinit MRA_API if the canbus interrupts.
 Besides, It publishes the joint_states and mra_state msgs at 100 hz frequency.